 Run over three miles and half a furlong, this race has twenty fences that the novice chasers taking part in it must jump.
 It’s open to horses aged five or over, with five year olds allowed a weight of eleven stone two pound.
 Six year olds and upwards can have eleven stone four pound, whilst mares are given a seven pounds allowance.

 As with all the races apart from the final one on Day Two, this is run left-handed on the Old Course.

 When it comes to the best trainers, it’s a tie.
-Fulke Walwyn, Nicky Henderson and Willie Mullins have won it four times.
+Fulke Walwyn and Nicky Henderson have won it four times and Willie Mullins holds the record with five wins.
 Fulke Walwyn did so before the 1960s, with one of his wins coming when the race was split into two ‘divisions’ in the 1940s.
 That practice ceased in 1951, but to be fair to Walwyn, his second and third victories came in 1954 and 1957.
 Fred Winter, Peter Cazalet, Paul Nicholls and Tom Dreaper have all come closest to equaling the record as all of them have won it three times.